ncsa/hydro_documentation/docs/source/user-guide/accessing.rst

 **Account Management**
 ----------------------

-For instructions on how to manage a Hydro project group (add and remove users, or set a group delegate) see `NCSA Allocation and Account Management <https://wiki.ncsa.illinois.edu/display/USSPPRT/NCSA+Allocation+and+Account+Management>`_.
+For instructions on how to manage a Hydro project group (add and remove users, or set a group delegate), see `NCSA Allocation and Account Management <https://wiki.ncsa.illinois.edu/display/USSPPRT/NCSA+Allocation+and+Account+Management>`_.